-Limping (or lameness), hopping, skipping, hobbling, peg-legged, stiffness in the front or back legs, dragging leg(s) or any kind of abnormal gait exhibited by your dog are all signs that he or she is uncomfortable, and likely in pain.
+Limping (or lameness), hopping, skipping, hobbling, peg-legged, stiffness, dragging leg(s) or any kind of abnormal gait exhibited by your dog are all signs that they are uncomfortable, and likely in pain.

 Take a video or two of your dog limping, especially if it is intermittent and only occurs after strenuous exercise or running.
 This will not only help you observe the limp more carefully, but it can help your vet diagnose the situation, as intermittent limping (on and off) isn’t always observed in the veterinarian’s examination room.